vernjan/owasp-juice-shop/level3.md

 you can intercept the request for a username change (`POST /profile`) and add header `Origin: http://htmledit.squarefree.com`.

+## Client-side XSS Protection (XSS)
+_Perform a persisted XSS attack with <iframe src="javascript:alert(`xss`)"> bypassing a client-side security mechanism._

+The hardest part is to find which field is vulnerable to XSS.
+For this challenge, you can exclude all fields which
+- are not client-side validated,
+- and their value is not persisted and shown on some other page.

+The vulnerable field is `email` in User registration.

+To solve the challenge, tamper with the request and change the email into ```Hello <iframe src="javascript:alert(`xss`)">```.

 ## Database Schema (Injection)
 _Exfiltrate the entire DB schema definition via SQL Injection._